VP1996/ISDM-Group-2-Tut6/Report.md

 3. Reduce the waiting time and implement a  “call back” system.
 4. Implement a FAQ on the website in order to reduce the number or unnecessary calls with the same enquiry.
 5. Design a user friendly website.

+## How Might We (HMW) Statements
+- How might we improve the overall quality of the system?
+Develop the website to support the call system and replace the receptionist - - with a much quicker and cheaper alternative.
+- How might we reduce the waiting time ?
+Implement a “call back” system and FAQ for the company.
+- How might we improve our customers' trust for our company?Design a user friendly website and make it more professional and interactive.

 # Reflection